DarrahK/AI-Plays-Tic-Tac-Toe/README.md

 ## To Run the Program
 * Download the repository
-* Run the command "python3 play.py" in the terminal inside the file directory
+* Run the command "python3 play.py" in the terminal inside the directory
-* Follow the instruction that come up
+* Follow the instruction that comes up